aspose-pdf/Aspose.PDF-Documentation/net/overview/_index.md

 Compressing PDF documents helps reduce their file size, making them easier to store, share, and transfer over networks.
 This is particularly important when dealing with large PDF files that contain high-resolution images or graphics.
 Smaller file sizes result in faster loading times, especially when accessing PDF documents online or via email attachments.
 Compressed PDFs load quicker, improving user experience and productivity.
 **Aspose.PDF for .NET Library** provides different ways to reduce the size of your PDF, such as:

-- shrinking or Compressing All Images
+- shrinking or compressing all images
-- removing Unused Objects
+- removing unused PDF objects
-- removing Unused Streams
+- removing unused PDF streams
-- linking Duplicate Streams
+- linking duplicate PDF streams
-- unembedding Fonts
+- unembedding fonts
-- removing or Flattening Annotations
+- removing or flattening annotations
-- removing Form Fields
+- removing AcroForm Fields
-- flateDecode Compression
+- using flateDecode compression
-- store Image in XImageCollection
+- store images in XImageCollection (reusable images)
-- convert a PDF from RGB colorspace to grayscale
+- convert a PDF from RGB color space to grayscale

 Let's check Docs pages for more details: [Optimize PDF](/pdf/net/optimize-pdf/)